vitobotta/hetzner-k3s/README.md

 # - ...
 ```

-It should hopefully be self explanatory; you can run `hetzner-k3s releases` to see a list of the available k3s releases.
+Most settings should be self explanatory; you can run `hetzner-k3s releases` to see a list of the available k3s releases.

 If you don't want to specify the Hetzner token in the config file (for example if you want to use the tool with CI or want to safely commit the config file to a repository), then you can use the `HCLOUD_TOKEN` environment variable instead, which has predecence.

-**Important**: The tool assignes the label `cluster` to each server it creates for static node pools (this doesn't apply to autoscaled node pools), with the cluster name you specify in the config file, as the value.
-So please ensure you don't create unrelated servers in the same project having
-the label `cluster=<cluster name>`, because otherwise they will be deleted if you delete the cluster.
-I recommend you create a separate Hetzner project for each cluster, see note at the end of this README for more details.

 If you set `masters_pool.instance_count` to 1 then the tool will create a non highly available control plane; for production clusters you may want to set it to a number greater than 1.
 This number must be odd to avoid split brain issues with etcd and the recommended number is 3.

-You can specify any number of worker node pools for example to have mixed nodes with different specs for different workloads.
+You can specify any number of worker node pools, static or autoscaled, and have mixed nodes with different specs for different workloads.

 At the moment Hetzner Cloud has five locations: two in Germany (`nbg1`, Nuremberg and `fsn1`, Falkenstein), one in Finland (`hel1`, Helsinki) and two in the USA (`ash`, Ashburn, Virginia, and `hil`, Hillsboro, Oregon).
-Please keep in mind that US locations only offer instances with AMD CPUs at the moment.
+Please keep in mind that US locations only offer instances with AMD CPUs at the moment, while the newly introduced ARM instances are only available in Falkenstein-fsn1 for now.

 For the available instance types and their specs, either check from inside a project when adding a server manually or run the following with your Hetzner token: